The FDA Dumps Its Recipe for Disaster

 So why are flavorings added to foods in the first place?
 After all, doesn’t food already have flavor?

-Food scientists can also create flavors that make our mouths water or that don’t last long, making us crave more.
+Humans naturally crave foods that taste salty or sweet, probably because in our evolutionary habitat those tastes signaled high calorie content.
+Food scientists have created flavors that mimic those nutritional signals, stimulating our cravings.
 That’s why it’s so easy to find yourself finishing off an entire box of cookies, desperately scooping up every last chocolatey crumb, before you’ve even realized what you’ve done.

 We certainly don’t want to deny anyone the convenience of processed food and drinks.
 We all have that choice, and we’ve all likely indulged in these products at least once in our lives.
 But we should also have the ability to choose foods that are safe for us to eat.
 The FDA’s refusal to do its job makes that choice harder than it should be.